pritmansuriya/Simple_code/README.md

 🔹 Python

-  Python is a high-level,general-purpose programming Language.
+  Python is a high-level,general-purpose programming Language.It was created by Guido Van Rossum and first released in 1991.